pykong/WrapIt/README.md

 # WrapIt
-Sublime Text 3 plugin to wrap selection in code snippet.
+Sublime Text 3 plugin to easily wrap selection in code sniblock.

 ## WhatFor?
 Simply wrap parts of your code in predefine code snippets.